appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mongodb/README.md

 ## Troubleshooting

 If you're experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors), or contact the support team using the chat widget at the bottom right of this page.

+## See Also

+- [Raw Query Commands](/connect-data/reference/querying-mongodb/mongo-syntax) - Explore MongoDB raw query commands and syntax for advanced querying and data manipulation.
+- [Export Audit Logs](/how-to-guides/export-audit-logs) - Learn how to export audit logs for tracking and reviewing system activity and changes.
+- [External MongoDB and Redis](/getting-started/setup/instance-configuration/custom-mongodb-redis) - Guide on configuring and integrating external MongoDB and Redis instances with your application.